-In this infographic I’ll show you how to meditate step by step.
+In this infographic I’ll show you how to do meditation step by step.

 As a meditation teacher, I know lots of people are looking for easy ways to start meditating (my guide to practising at home will help).
 And you might like a way to keep these instructions for later.
 That’s why I decided to create a meditation infographic that you can save and keep (you can also link to it if you like, as long as you link back to this page).